 4) Completed, double-sided Audition Form and email firstname.lastname@example.org.
-Please complete this form up to the For Department Use section on the second side.
+Please complete this form up to the FOR DEPARTMENT USE section on the back side.
 Email with Subject Heading: NYU TISCH DANCE DIGITAL AUDITION (MFA) 2017-2018.

 5) We prefer links to your digital audition.
-Kindly use YouTube, DropBox, or Google Drive and send us the password with your submission email.
-If necessary, all materials should be mailed to the Tisch Dance Department, and not the Office of Admissions, at:
+Kindly use YouTube, Vimeo, DropBox, or Google Drive and send us the password with your submission email.
+If necessary, all materials should be mailed to the Tisch Dance Department at:

 Attn: 2017-2018 Audition Application

 All digital audition materials must be received at the Tisch Dance Department by

 May 1st - Some candidates may be placed on a waiting list for admission and will be notified of a decision after admitted applicants have submitted their decisions.

 Please note that this schedule is subject to change.

 NYU does not grant deferrals to students admitted to the Department of Dance in the Tisch School of the Arts.
 If you do not choose to enroll for semester to which you were accepted, you will need to re-apply and re-audition for the following fall semester.
 Admitted students who update their application are, however,

 not guaranteed readmission to Tisch Dance for the next year.

 - You may update your Common Application by contacting